Skip to Content

 I also wear clothing with zippered pockets.
 I store my valuables in a pocket that zips closed.
 Sometimes, I carry my money belt.

-I’m also cautious when traveling at night.
+When traveling at night, I am cautious.
 I avoid taking random bodas.
-I only hire drivers that I trust.
+Instead, I only hire drivers that I trust.
+I don’t walk around at night unless I’m on a crowded street.

 Final Thoughts

-Yes, Uganda is safe for tourists to visit.
-Over the past couple of decades, the country greatly improved safety of its citizens and tourists alike.
-There are numerous security measures in place to protect visitors.
-The government is committed to maintaining a secure environment.
+Uganda is safe for tourists to visit.
+Over the past couple of decades, the security situation has greatly improved.
 There is law and order in Uganda.
 Crime is treated seriously.

 Of course, there are still some risks to be aware of.
 Petty crime like theft and pickpocketing is relatively common.
 Particularly in crowded areas.
 Robberies happen as well.
+Home break ins are a worry.
 There are also some dangerous tropical diseases that you have to be aware of including malaria and typhoid fever.
-If you take the precautions outlined in this guide, you can greatly reduce your liklihood of encountering any crime and enjoy a safe trip to Uganda.
+Traveler’s diarrhea is common.
+If you take the precautions outlined in this guide, you can greatly reduce your likelihood of encountering crime.

 If you’re still unsure, check out my guide: Is Africa Safe? for more general safety info.